Mun-Min/Java_OOP/Projects_01/Make_Box/README.md

 * Height of the box
 * Border character
 * Interior character
-* Your program must collect the inputs in the order described above.
+* Your program must collect the inputs in the order described above
 * With these inputs, your program must print out a box made of the border and interior characters, and with the specified height and width

 ### Example Output